my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 ___

 Q: How to share scripts among multiple projects in one solution?
 For instance, mathjax config file?
+A: Unresolved yet …